wso2/k8s-api-operator/docs/HowToGuide/configurations-overview.md

 - ##### Ingress Mode

     To use the Ingress controller, change the operator mode to "ingress".
-This can be found under default configurations for microgateway.
+This can be found under default configurations for Microgateway.

     Ingress specific configurations can also be changed in controller_conf.yaml.